Telephone: 0117 964 7181 Email Us

 Our class team:

 This year we have a fabulous team surrounding your children to provide the best possible learning support.
-Teaching staff consists of myself (Mr. Wyatt) teaching Monday- Thursday, and Mrs Armstrong teaching every Friday.
-Teaching assistance is provided by Mrs Perrett for the mornings only on Monday – Thursday, and Mrs Legana.
-Specialist sports coaches will also be teaching Year 5 PE sessions on a Friday while Year 6 Swim at Backwell.
+Teaching staff consists of myself (Mr. Wyatt) teaching Monday- Thursday, and Miss Hynam teaching every Friday continuing her cover for Mrs Armstrong’s maternity leave.
+Teaching assistance is provided by Mrs Perrett for the mornings on Monday – Thursday.
+Mrs Lagana will be in Oak Class on the afternoons of Monday- Wednesday, and all day Thursday and Friday.

 Our learning this year: